rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 ![Final simulation](images/cache/Simulation.png)

 ## Summary
 The cache is a typical example of how to use feedback control in practice.
-Analysing the case, we found that the cache requests could be viewed as Bernoulli trials and that we needed an average of the last 100 trials to get a hit ratio with about 95% accuracy.
+Analyzing the case, we found that the cache requests could be viewed as Bernoulli trials and that we needed an average of the last 100 trials to get a hit ratio with about 95% accuracy.

 Further analysis in the behavior of the cache system revealed the static process characteristics as well as the internal dynamics, which both need to be taken into account when choosing the values for the control system's PID controller.
 To measure the **static process characteristics**, we just have to turn on the controlled system in an open-loop setting without controller, apply a steady input value and wait until the system has settled down, while recording the outputs.
 If possible, perform multiple simulations with different kinds of parameters to get a wider perspective of this part of the system's behavior.
 The **dynamic response** is measured by turning on the system and measure what happens when you apply a sudden input change.
-These results are then analysed by doing geometric constructions on the tangent or fitting a model through the data.
+These results are then analyzed by doing geometric constructions on the tangent or fitting a model through the data.
 The parameters obtained from this can be used to calculated the factors of the PID controller.

 For the cache examples we used these analyses to come up with some values that would give a satisfactory performance.
-Here we had to make a tradeoff between the number and size of the oscillations and the speed with which the system deals with demand changes.
+Here we had to make a trade-off between the number and size of the oscillations and the speed with which the system deals with demand changes.

 #Server Scaling
 In cloud computing we often deal with a complex system that takes in jobs, distributes them over the system, where they are executed.
 For a simple cloud based system that is based on an *[Infrastructure as a Service](http://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29)* architecture, the jobs are often taken in by a head node that distributes them over multiple worker nodes.
 These worker nodes are often leased from a cloud provider (Amazon EC2, Microsoft Azure, etc.), where you only pay for the time they are used.
 Once a job is finished, the result is send back to the head node, which returns it to the user.